-Oscar is getting ready to celebrate a milestone birthday: Its 95th!
+Oscar is ready to celebrate a milestone birthday: His 95th!

-As we look forward to the 95th Oscars, A.frame is here to keep you in the know about the who, what, when and where of the show.
+With less than a week to go, here's everything you need to know about the who, what, when and where of the upcoming show.

 When and where is the 95th Oscars ceremony?